Editing order items

 The following discount types are recalculated when an order is edited:

-• Discount codes for a fixed amount that apply to specific products or collections — These discounts are recalculated when you adjust the quantity of an item that already has the discount applied.
-This type of discount is recalculated only if the discount code can be used more than once per order.
+• Discount codes for a fixed amount that apply to specific products or collections.
+These discounts are recalculated when you adjust the quantity of an item that already has the discount applied.
+This type of discount is recalculated only if the discount code can be used more than one time per order.

 Shipping

-Shipping methods and rates are not recalculated when you edit an order.
+Shipping methods and rates aren't recalculated when you edit an order, but you can add a custom shipping charge.
 If you swap or add items to an order and the weight or dimensions of the order increases, then you might need to charge more for shipping.

-Orders that have local delivery as the shipping method can’t be edited.
+Orders that have local delivery as the delivery method can’t be edited.
+You also can't change the delivery method of your order, such as change from shipping to pickup.

 Fulfillment services

-Contact your fulfillment services to check if you can edit items that are fulfilled by them.
+Contact your fulfillment services to verify whether you can edit items that are fulfilled by the fulfillment service.

 If your fulfillment services don't work with order edits, then editing an item can cause missed or incomplete orders.